Associate membership for non-UK research organisations

 We have amassed significant and unique experience as the only dedicated research integrity organisation in the UK.
 We were established not only to address research misconduct but also to promote and support good research practice and related fields such as research ethics, research governance, integrity in research design, integrity in collaborative research and good practice in publication and authorship.
 The support we provide extends across all academic disciplines as it has done since our inception.
 While we promote common approaches to common situations, we provide specialist, subject-specific expertise whenever necessary.

 We undertake a wide variety of activities devised to meet each associate member’s particular needs, informed by UKRIO’s unmatched practical experience.
-Examples of the services we can provide can be found here: UK Research Integrity Office: Associate membership
+Information on the services we can provide for our subscribers and associate members can be found here.

 Most of UKRIO’s support can be provided remotely and consequently associate members receive a similar level of service to UK-based subscribers, again tailored to their particular needs.
 The frequency of visits – which are optional – to associate member institutions is understandably less than to a UK subscriber and, as a small charity, we ask that associate members bear the (reasonable) cost of any visits.